jlcastillo/dokku-wordpress/README.md

     git clone --depth 1 https://github.com/WordPress/WordPress.git
     rm -rf WordPress/.git

-## If migrating an existing project
+## If migrating an existing WordPress

 1. Copy all the files from your current project, including both the wp-core, wp-contents and everything else to a folder called `WordPress`